Mitchell Kriegman: Writing

 Kriegman has contributed works to The New Yorker, the National Lampoon, Glamour magazine, and Harper's Bazaar.
 At the community level, Kriegman serves as the executive editor for the Montecito Morning Mojo, he has written for the Santa Barbara Independent and the Los Angeles Review of Books (LARB).
 As a screenwriter, Kriegman has written for Universal, Disney and Columbia Pictures.
-Kriegman created, produced and wrote screenplays for the television series, Clarissa Explains It All, He wrote the story and co-wrote the screenplay The Adventures of Elmo in Grouchland (1999) with Joey Mazzarino for The Jim Henson Company.
+Kriegman created, produced and wrote teleplays for the television series, Clarissa Explains It All.
+He wrote the story and co-wrote the screenplay The Adventures of Elmo in Grouchland (1999) with Joey Mazzarino for The Jim Henson Company.
 Kriegman is a staff writer at the Montecito Journal, and creator of the Montecito Journal Morning Mojo.